 Chicken and pearl couscous ingredients

-- Split bone-in, skin-on chicken breasts – for the best flavor and moistest texture.
-The bone helps keep these breasts moist and tender because they help distribute heat evenly through the meat.
+- Split bone-in, skin-on chicken thighs – for the best flavor and moistest texture.
+The bone helps keep these thighs moist and tender because they help distribute heat evenly through the meat.
 The skin also seals in moisture and juiciness.

 - Currants